 'Grandpas United' creates volunteer opportunities for the benefit of young and old

-Life after retirement can be isolating for a lot of people, particularly older men.
-But it turns out that making a difference to someone else's life can give older guys a big boost.
+Life after retirement can be isolating for a lot of people, older men in particular.
+Turns out that making a difference to someone else's life can give older guys a big boost.
 Here's Ashley Milne-Tyte.

 ASHLEY MILNE-TYTE: When Jim Isenberg of White Plains, New York, first became a grandfather, he wanted to meet other men at the same stage of life and do things together.
 So he went online.